 Go to File menu and select the Mount new virtual disk option.

 Dialogues will open; here give the path of your image file under the heading Image file and click on OK.

 You can see in the following image that your RAW image will be mounted as a result:

 Mount Image Pro

 Get Data is a software development company that has launched Mount Image Pro (version – 6).
-It is a computer forensic tool which enables us to mount an image for forensic purpose.
-You can download this software from http://www.mountimage.com/
+It is a computer forensic tool which enables us to mount an image for a forensic purpose.
+You can download this software from //www.mountimage.com/

 Open the software after its installation.